-This class is used as a "behavior" wrapper in order to modify its formulation in some way.
+This class is used as a "behavior" wrapper in order to modify the integration method or the formulation in some way.
 Primarily, these modifiers are used to transform the domain of application for the behavior by providing some translation of the primal-dual variable combination, such as is found for corotational large strain modifications.

-CODE DESCRIPTION lagrange_polar corotational finite strain equivalent to a Green- Naghdi stress rate formulation (polar decomposition of the deformation gradient) lagrange_rotate corotational modification for updated Lagrangian finite strain using an integrated rotation lagrange_polar_no_J polar corotational formulation without a density correction lagrange_rotate_no_J integrated corotational formulation without a density correction bifurcation bifurcation of mechanical solution analysis
+CODE DESCRIPTION lagrange_polar corotational finite strain equivalent to a Green- Naghdi stress rate formulation (polar decomposition of the deformation gradient) lagrange_rotate corotational modification for updated Lagrangian finite strain using an integrated rotation lagrange_polar_no_J polar corotational formulation without a density correction lagrange_rotate_no_J integrated corotational formulation without a density correction bifurcation bifurcation of mechanical solution analysis auto_step activates automatic sub-stepping for implicit theta_method_a integration runge_jacobian mixed integration method associating explicit (runge_kutta) integration of behavior differential equa- tions with a final Jacobian call (as in theta_method_a) for the computation of the consistent tangent matrix runge_rollover replacement of the previous one, that switches to to mixed integration only when the initial theta_method_a integration fails plane_stress external wrapper enforcing the plane-stress condition for material behaviors that don't handle this case internally perturbation activates calculation of a tangent matrix obtained by perturbation of the loading strain increment tensor

-Global convergence may be inhibited by the addition of these options, especially those corotational frame options.
+Global convergence may be inhibited by the addition of the finite-strain options, especially corotational frame ones.
 In this case, it is advised to use small increment steps or automatic time stepping options in the global calculation sequences.